Memory

-In BrainyFlow, the Memory object is the central mechanism for state management and communication between nodes in a flow.
+In Caskada, the `Memory` object is the central mechanism for state management and communication between nodes in a flow.
 It's designed to be flexible yet robust, providing both shared global state and isolated local state for different execution paths.

 global_store = {"initial_config": "abc"}